w3c/wcag3/informative/act-rules/web/current-step-has-explicit-text-label.md

   - current-step-indicated
 ---

-This rule checks that in a multi-step process, the current step has an explicit text label or accessible text alternative indicating its status.
+This rule checks that in a multi-step process, the current step has an explicit text label or accessible text alternative indicating its active status.

 ## Applicability